cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionBackendService.python.md

 Time for which instance will be drained (not accept new connections, but still work to finish started).

-From version 6.0.0 ConnectionDrainingTimeoutSec default value will be 300 to match default GCP value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_compute_region_backend_service#connection_draining_timeout_sec GoogleComputeRegionBackendService#connection_draining_timeout_sec}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_region_backend_service#connection_draining_timeout_sec GoogleComputeRegionBackendService#connection_draining_timeout_sec}

 ---